Photographing Details in Alaska: The Largest State and Its Minute Grandeur

 Alaska’s details have always captured my attention above all else.
 Admittedly, I was overwhelmed with the grandeur on my first visit.
 Over time, I began to look at what comprises the grandeur.
 I looked into the individual components of those magical scenes that so impressed me.
 Observing these little details, the minutia, is a beautiful way to experience Alaska.
 Actively seeking them out and finding something new and wonderful is a gift beyond compare.

 In addition to engaging one’s awareness with this beautiful aspect of nature, macro photography is worthwhile because it balances out one’s portfolio.
 It brings to light that which is often overlooked: The details of moss, the crystalline structure of rocks on the beach, the intricate patterns of a feather floating on a pond or the yellow pollen coating the anthers of a chocolate lily.
-This type of photography slows down the traveler.
+There are also unexpected benefits of macro photography for travel, because it slows down the traveler.
 Necessarily.
 It helps to create that sense of experiencing an environment in its entirety.
-This is something we as travelers don’t typically do because we haven’t trained ourselves to do so.
+This is something we as tourists don’t typically do because we haven’t trained ourselves to do so.
 Close up photography is one way to do this.

 Preparation is Key